 The attention to these issues is welcome.
 One of the reasons we wrote the book was because we believe that the rise of philanthrocapitalism raises important questions not just for philanthropists and CEOs but for public policy.
 Government needs to change the way they work to make the most of the potential of partnerships with private actors.
 In our evidence to the International Development Select Committee, below, we offer some suggestions about what this change should look like.

-order now International Development Select Committee inquiry into private foundations: written evidence submitted by Matthew Bishop and Michael Green
+International Development Select Committee inquiry into private foundations: written evidence submitted by Matthew Bishop and Michael Green

 1.1.
 This is a timely and important enquiry.
 Over the past forty years the fight against poverty has been dominated by governments acting through national aid agencies or multilateral organisations like the United Nations and World Bank.
 In the past decade this model has been challenged by the emergence of agenda-setting private actors, such as the Bill and Melinda Gates Foundation, and the rise of new donors from emerging countries.
 In the past three years this transformation has been accelerated by renewed pressure on the aid budgets of the traditional donor countries.
 The crisis has also led to greater public scepticism about aid, more political pressure on the aid budget and, as a result, growing demand for a clearer demonstration of results.